 Why is there a nursing shortage?

-In the mid-1990′s nursing school enrollments and graduation rates began to decline as the college-age population diminished and rising career opportunities for women in business, medicine, engineering and law forced nursing to compete with other professions for qualified candidates.
+- Nursing school enrollments and graduation rates began to decline as fewer nurses entered the field of nursing education.
+Rising career opportunities for women in other fields forced nursing to compete for qualified candidates.

 Top nurse executives and administrators believe that compared to technical nurses, baccalaureate prepared nurses:

-Have more comprehensive understanding of the nursing process, patient assessment and documentation.
+- Have a more comprehensive understanding of the nursing process, patient assessment and documentation.

-Demonstrate better understanding of the LIBERAL ARTS as a basis for nursing.
+- Demonstrate a better understanding of the liberal arts as a basis for nursing.

-Have experience in community health which brings insight and resources to continuity of care and the discharge planningprocess.
+- Have experience in community health, which brings insight to continuity of care and the discharge planning process.

-Demonstrate better patient teaching skills in assessing needs and setting priorities in teaching because they have a better understanding of the teaching/learning process.
+- Demonstrate better patient teaching skills in assessing needs and setting priorities because they have a better understanding of the teaching/learning process.

-Have increased ability to THINK CRITICALLY, solve problems and make decisions by being able to see beyond clinical/physical manifestations and to incorporate a more comprehensive and holistic view.
+- Have increased ability to think critically, solve problems, make decisions and incorporate a more comprehensive and holistic view.